Sometimes, people with depression are the best ones to fall head over heels in love with, you know.

 There’s a sadness to this person who doesn’t see themselves the way the rest of the world does and no matter how much you try and build them up they knock themselves down.

 There’s heartbreak to holding the person you love as they cry and they wonder why you love them.
 And they tell you to leave.
-They tell you can do better than someone who cannot control this mental illness that they blame themselves for.
+They tell you that you can do better than someone who cannot control this mental illness that they blame themselves for.
 But you know it’s not their fault.
 You know when they push you away is when they need you most.

 To understand depression and loving someone with it means to understand they’ll say one thing and mean the other.